hao666888/CarND-Behavioral-Cloning-P3/writeup_template.md

 The goals / steps of this project are the following:
-* Use the simulator to collect data of good driving behavior
+* Use the simulator to collect data of good driving behavior The simulator contains two modes, training mode and autonomous mode.
+We will use training mode to collect data (the turning angles for each image collected by the three cameras on the car).
+The autonomous mode is used for testing the model we build.
 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road